dfinity/motoko/design/WhitePaper.md

 * Representation of canisters as *actors* with asynchronous and atomic methods.
 * Automatic integration with *Candid* for implicitly de/serialising message arguments and automatic derivation of Candid interfaces.
 * *Async/await* support for straight-line coding of asynchronous messaging patterns.
-* *Orthogonal peristence* keeping program state alive across messages automatically.
+* *Orthogonal persistence* keeping program state alive across messages automatically.
 * *Stable variables* for persisting selected program state even across program version upgrades.
 * Built-in support for other IC mechanisms, such as cycles, upgrades, heartbeat, etc (some of it still incomplete).